Adldap2/Adldap2/docs/query-builder.md

 - [Base DN](#base-dn)
 - [Search Options](#search-options)

+## Introduction

 The Adldap2 query builder makes building LDAP queries feel effortless.

-Let's get started.
+It allows you to generate queries using a fluent and convenient interface.

+> **Note:**: The Adldap2 query builder escapes all fields & values
+> given to its `where()` methods.
+There is no need to clean /
+> escape strings before passing them into the query builder.

 ## Opening a Query